Tuesday, September 12, 2017

 Crimes against humanity

-The Republican Party has been called the most dangerous organization in human history dedicated to the prospect of ending the prospect of human survival.
+The Republican Party has been called the most dangerous organization in human history dedicated to the prospect of ending human survival.
 The Trump administration has been doing its best to prove this axiom true with deliberate actions that deplete our water and food supply while exacerbating climate change and its devastating effects.

 Climate Change is already hitting our planet hard with extreme weather from deadly droughts and more frequent fires to severe storms and hurricanes such as Harvey and Irma in the U.S. and even more destructive storms in Asia.